MicrosoftDocs/win32/desktop-src/Tapi/the-meaning-of-success.md

 ---
-Description: When an opertion returns SUCCESS, the function has successfully progressed to a point that is defined by the API on a function by function basis. ms.assetid: e4077d77-dee1-4f1a-a6ee-20ca2f92a1ec
+description: When an opertion returns SUCCESS, the function has successfully progressed to a point that is defined by the API on a function by function basis. ms.assetid: e4077d77-dee1-4f1a-a6ee-20ca2f92a1ec
 title: The Meaning of SUCCESS
 ms.topic: article